'We are officially hostages.' How the Israeli kibbutz of Nir Oz embodied Hamas hostage strategy

 A Hamas video shot under midafternoon light shows a relatively orderly procession of stolen cars, motorcycles and farm equipment headed across the fields back to Gaza.
 They carried with them one in every five residents of Nir Oz.

 Batsheva Yaalomi was captured along with her husband and their three children.
 They were separated, and she was placed on a motorcycle with her 10-year-old daughter and the baby.
-At some point, they managed to scramble off in the fields.
-She held the baby tight, and they crawled her way through the furrows until after nightfall and escaped.
+At some point, they managed to scramble off into the fields.
+She held the baby tight, and they crawled their way through the furrows until after nightfall and escaped.

 Finally, sometime around 3:30 p.m., Israeli soldiers arrived.
 All the Hamas fighters had already left Nir Oz.
 It took hours longer for the soldiers to confirm that none of the houses was booby-trapped and escort residents from their safe rooms.

-Yaalomi's son, 12-year-old son Eitan, was among those freed during the recent truce, as were both Yaacov boys.
-Also freed were Ada Sagi, the teacher whose front lawn took center stage in a militant propaganda video; and Yafa Adar, the 85-year-old grandmother who was among the first hostages released by Hamas.
+Yaalomi's son, 12-year-old Eitan, was among those freed during the recent truce, as were both Yaacov boys.
+Also freed were Ada Sagi, the teacher whose front lawn took center stage in the Palestinian video; and Yafa Adar, the 85-year-old grandmother who was among the first hostages released by Hamas.

 But the fathers of Eitan and the Yaacov brothers are still among the missing, as is Sagui Dekel-Chen, who sounded the first alarm.

-Note: A previous version of this story corrected the number of hostages freed during the truce by militants to 105, not 110.